There’s one best practice for marketing to software developers. It’s to “Not market to software developers.”

 The Real Value in This Data

 The social data above accounts for 18 months of conversations, sharing, and engagement.
 It’s great for historical context and understanding the trending conversations that are peaking and the ones that are declining.
 To make this data more useful, I would consider listening to what the audience is saying and responding in real-time.
 This will help brands be more relevant among the people that matter.
 This approach is a strategic replacement for what many brands still do today–creating content calendars for weeks in advance, going through days of approval processes, and scheduling posts using automated technology.
-There is little to no value in doing it this way, especially when all the social content links purely to owned media (blogs, white papers, etc.) offer very little value to the developer community.
+Doing it this way has little value, especially when all the social content links purely to owned media (blogs, white papers, etc.) offer very little value to the developer community.

 The Best Practices for Marketing to Software Developers